Using Sigrow Stomata Camera to monitor plant health

 Actually, it senses both stomatal conductance and the temperature of surfaces.
 At the beginning of the challenge, teams could have only “derived” images, i.e., images where absolute values were normalized to the range of usual pixels from 0 through 255.
 Later some teams requested raw data with no normalization to be provided.
 Figure 2 demonstrates both of these sources of data.

 Notice there is a small ball in the pictures.
 Its purpose is to serve as a reference point, as it has limited transpiration and gas exchange abilities.
-It shows what values of stomata and temperatures are typical for a leaf with tightly closed stomata, that is, an inactive leaf.
+It shows what values of stomata and temperatures are typical for a leaf with tightly closed stomata, an inactive leaf.

 RGB images are far different in nature and in the resolution field of view and have different distortions.
 To align these two data sources, we needed to develop a slightly more complex flow than regular loading and basic preprocessing.